RadioFree/GetInvolved/README.md

 A sample description for audio of a concert:

-The band Rage Against The Machine combines drums, electric bass, electric guitar with vocals to create a blend of punk rock, reggae, funk and hip hop, which highlights the topics of activism, pirate radio and free speech through these lyrics:
+The band Rage Against The Machine combines drums, electric bass, electric guitar with vocals to create a blend of punk rock, reggae, funk and hip hop, for the song Guerilla Radio which highlights the topics of activism, pirate radio and free speech through these lyrics:

 [Verse 1]
 Transmission, third World War, third round